TestGorilla LogoTestGorilla Logo

 6. Otomeyt

-Otomeyt’s top feature is its live pair-programming tool.
-It’s a coding interview platform that allows collaborative coding sessions.
+An India-based SaaS platform, Otomeyt’s top feature is its live pair-programming tool.
+It’s a coding interview platform that empowers collaborative coding sessions.
 Tech recruiters and hiring managers love how they can use this tool to assess a candidate’s real-world coding skills.

-It includes an extensive library of technical and soft skills tests, so there’s no need to use two platforms to get a 360-degree view of candidates’ abilities.
+It includes an extensive library of technical and soft skills tests, granting you a 360-degree view of candidates’ abilities.

-The main drawback is that there is no mention of test quality control measures.
+The main drawback is that there’s no verification of test quality control measures.

 Pros